 Before you start your tongue strengthening exercises, you may need to change your positioning.
 Your SLP will give you specific instructions on how to do this, if needed.
 For example, it may be better if you do these exercises while out of bed.

-It is also helpful to remove distractions from your environment.
+It's also helpful to remove distractions from your environment.
 Turn off the TV, and do them at a time when you won’t have visitors.
-This will let you fully focus on your exercises and receive the most benefit from them.
+This will let you fully focus on your exercises and get the most benefit from them.
 You can do these exercises at any time that is convenient for you.